aduros/wasm4/site/docs/tutorials/snake/collision-detection.md

 fruit.Y = rnd(20)
 ```

-In it's final form, it could look like this:
+In its final form, it could look like this:

 ```typescript {4-9}
     if (frameCount % 15 == 0) {